 Your right to know what we know about you, make changes to, or ask us to stop using your data

 You have a right to ask us to stop processing your personal data, and if it’s not necessary for the purpose you provided it to us for (for example, processing your subscription or delivering our service to you) we will do so.
-To make a request please contact us at email@example.com
+You also have the right to ask us to delete your personal data.
+To make a request please contact us at firstname.lastname@example.org

 Please be aware that we will always use the most recent information you provide us.

 If at any time you find you have inadvertently opted out of contact, you can re-join the mailing list online at www.staynimble.co.uk

 You have a right to ask for a copy of the information we hold about you, although we may charge £10 to cover the costs involved.
 If you spot any discrepancies in the information we provide, please let us know and we will correct them.
 To make a request, send a description of the information you want to see and proof of your identity by post to: Data Protection, Stay Nimble, 20 – 22 Wenlock Road, London, N1 7GU.
 For security reasons, we must handle these requests in writing, by post and only when you provide proof of identity.
 This is to ensure your data is secure and we are not sharing it with someone else.

 If you have any questions, please send them to email@example.com for further information, see the Information Commissioner’s guidance on the ICO website.